 - Drink 32 ounces of water within the first hour of waking up followed by half of your body weight in ounces before noon and a gallon of water over the entire day

-- Avoid caffeine and sweetened beverages like soda and energy drinks
+- Completely avoid sweetened beverages like soda and processed energy drinks

 - Add a teaspoon of apple cider vinegar or use lemon/lime in your water to enhance anti-oxidant and enzyme levels